blockbridge/blockbridge-simulator/README.md

 BB_SIM_IP
 ````

 If using docker machine, this is easily queried.
-For example, to run the Blockbridge simulator on the swarm master node:
+For example, to run the Blockbridge simulator on the `swarm-master` node:
 ````
 BB_SIM_NODE=swarm-master BB_SIM_IP=$(docker-machine ip $BB_SIM_NODE) docker-compose -f docker-compose-swarm.yml up
 ````